sdss/clu/docs/sphinx/parser.rst

             command = Command(command_string=command_string)
             return self.parse_command(command)

 When ``MyActor`` receives a new command via its communication channel, it will wrap it into a `.Command` and send it to ``MyParser.parse_command``. ``parse_command`` is a normal function and must process the new command and execute the callback in a non-blocking way, for example by creating a new asyncio task.
-Note that the order of the subclasses in ``MyActor`` is important, the custom parser class must be the last subclass since we want ``parse_command`` to override `.BaseActor.parse_command`.
+Note that the order of the subclasses in ``MyActor`` is important, the custom parser class must be the first subclass since we want ``parse_command`` to override `.BaseActor.parse_command`.

 Of course, this is a *very* minimal example and things are more complicated in reality.
 For a relatively minimal but complete example of implementing a new actor with a parser, see the source code for `ClickParser <https://github.com/sdss/clu/blob/81f8a8bee783b15658a5a7348fad41b590698938/python/clu/parser.py#L256>`__ and `JSONActor <https://github.com/sdss/clu/blob/81f8a8bee783b15658a5a7348fad41b590698938/python/clu/actor.py#L147>`__.

 API
 ---

-.. autoclass:: clu.parser.ClickParser
+.. autoclass:: clu.parsers.click.ClickParser
     :noindex:
-.. autoclass:: clu.parser.CluCommand
+.. autoclass:: clu.parsers.click.CluCommand
     :noindex:
-.. autoclass:: clu.parser.CluGroup
+.. autoclass:: clu.parsers.click.CluGroup
     :noindex:
-.. autofunction:: clu.parser.timeout
+.. autofunction:: clu.parsers.click.timeout
+    :noindex:
+.. autoclass:: clu.parsers.json.JSONParser
     :noindex: